 Here are some additional links that will help you to explore and discover more about this area.

-I run my own private practice with a limited number of hours, in order to deliver quality services to my clients.
-I provide assessments and therapy sessions at your home.
+My name is Kaylene French and I run my own private practice with a limited number of hours, in order to deliver quality services to my clients.
+I provide assessments and therapy sessions.
 Please contact me if you have any questions.